WildMosquito8/OR49_paper_data_availability/README.md

 # Mosquito detection and analysis

 This project provides resources and tools related to our research "A conserved odorant receptor underpins borneol-mediated repellency in culicine mosquitoes".
-The repository includes our YOLOv8 custom model weights, code for data collection and analysis, and sample data for experimentation.
+The repository includes our YOLOv8 custom model weights performance, code for data collection and analysis, and sample data for experimentation.

 ## Repository contents

-- **YOLOv8 model weights**: A compressed folder custom-trained YOLOv8 model specifically designed to detect mosquitoes.
+- **YOLOv8 model weights**: Please contact us to get the weights.
 - **Code**:
   - **Python**: Scripts used to gather YOLO output.
   - **R**: Scripts used to analyze the gathered data.
-- **Video Sample**: A 15-second video from the experiment, provided to test the model.
+- **Video sample**: A 10-second video from the experiment, provided as an example of the input and output video.
-- **YOLOv8 Output**: A compressed folder containing all `.txt` files of the output.
+- **YOLOv8 output**: A compressed folder containing all `.txt` files of the output.

 ## Setup instructions